livingdocsIO/documentation/page-management/main.md

 ## Main concepts

-### Teaser
+### Component Card

-A teaser is a short abstract for an article.
+A compnent card is a short abstract for an article.
 Typically it consists of a title , an image, and some metadata such as author and date, but the design definition of teasers is just as free as any other Livingdocs component.
-There can be several types of teasers, e.g. for head-articles and updates.
+There can be several types of cards, e.g. for head-articles and updates.

-Teasers are rendered just like any other Livingdocs component.
-The data to render the teaser (title, etc.) comes from a document's metadata.
+Cards are rendered just like any other Livingdocs component.
+The data to render the card (title, etc.) comes from a document's metadata.
 This metadata is typically defined and/or edited when publishing a document such as selecting a good teaser image for different aspect ratios.

 ### List

-A list is a structure over teasers.
+A list is a structure over component cards.
 The list itself is NOT a visual representation, but only a structuring of content.
 Every document is assigned to one or more lists upon publishing.
 The assignment can be either manual, i.e., the editor selects from a list of available "lists", or automatic for example through a text-analysis that assigns a document to its related lists.

 Every list is assumed to be infinite in theory.
-The definition of a list contains a value of how many teasers should be pinned, i.e. placed and ordered manually.
-In addition it contains an elastic search query that is used to "fill up" the list.
-In the case where there are no pinned documents, the list is simply "filled up" from the query.
+The list of documents that is published for a list is stored as "pins".
+The notion "pin" allows both, manual lists (all documents are pinned) and half-automatic lists (only some documents are pinned).
+For the automatic (and semi-automatic) mode a list contains an elastic search query that is used to "fill up" the list.

-To sum up, in order to appear in a public list on the frontend, a document has to be:

-- assigned to the list (manually or automatically)

-AND

-- either be pinned by an editor (manual ordering)

-OR

-- "filled up" from the list's elastic search query (automatic ordering)
+To sum up, here are the modes of operation.

+- manual: documents are assigned to a list but not automatically published.
+A user needs to "pin" the assigned documents and press a publish button.
+Only the pinned documents are published.
+- automatic: documents are assigned to a list.
+An elastic query that is stored on the list decides if and where an assigned document is published.
+No user input is required.
+- semi-automatic: documents are assigned to a list and the elastic query decides where and if an assinged document is published.
+In addition a user can force publication by pinning a document to the top of the list and pressing the publish button.

 ### Container

 A container is a visual representation of a list.
-The container defines how many teasers from a list should be shown (since a list is in theory infinite) and what teaser types should be used to render them, e.g., a head teaser for the first document, and a feed teaser for subsequent documents.
+The container defines how many cards from a list should be shown (since a list is in theory infinite) and what card types should be used to render them, e.g., a head card for the first document, and a feed card for subsequent documents.

-Containers can be used just like any other Livingdocs component within the Livingdocs editor to either define Page Documents (Page Management) or place teaser containers within other documents.
+Containers can be used just like any other Livingdocs component within the Livingdocs editor to either define Page Documents (Page Management) or place card containers within other documents.

 Frontends query the containers to get the necessary definitions to render finsihed pages.
 This includes:
-- getting the pre-rendered teasers for the pinned documents (if any)
+- getting the pre-rendered cards for the pinned documents (if any)
 - getting the elastic search query for "filling up"
-- getting the teaser type definition to render teasers, e.g., big teaser, small teaser, etc.
+- getting the card type definition to render cards, e.g., big card, small card, etc.
 - getting additional metadata such as placeholders for an ad system

 ### Page